tu-annguyen/gi-undergrad-intern/README.md

 computer is given to run these tasks.

 ### Thought process
+First, create a Graph of all the tasks with dependencies.
+Run a Depth-First Search algorithm on the Graph to determine what level a certain task is.

-First, find all the tasks with dependencies and trace upwards until the parent task is reached.
-Push the parent task into a priority queue ordered by shortest time first if the parent task is not already present in the queue.
+Then, push all the parent (first-level) tasks onto a priority queue ordered by shortest time first.

-Afterwards, insert all tasks with no dependencies into the priority queue.
+Iterate through the priority queue.
+For each task t, create a sublist of tasks with a CPU cost of the complement of t's CPU cost.
+For instance, if t had a CPU cost of 5, create a sublist of tasks with a CPU cost of (16 - 5) or lower.

-Run as many tasks simultaneously from the priority queue as CPU limitations allow.
+Execute as many tasks in t's sublist as CPU limitations (16 cores) allow.
+Record the maximum time taken to execute one of these tasks, including t.

+Remove t and all tasks from it's sublist from the priority queue.

+Now, all parent tasks have been executed.
+Push the next level tasks onto the priority queue and repeat the procedure above.

-This program is not perfect as the CPU is not fully utilized at all times.
+This program is not perfect because of the possibility that the CPU is not fully utilized at all times.

 ### Run
     $ python3 find_shortest_runtime.py -f <input-file>